binnes/WiFiMeshRaspberryPi/part1/README.md

 In the first part of the workshop you will create a mesh network and then convert one of the nodes into a gateway to give all mesh nodes access to the internet.
 You will also enable a non-mesh device, such as your computer to access the internet via the mesh, by converting another mesh node to a bridge node.

+Before starting this part of the workshop please ensure you have completed all the [prerequisites](/additionalResources/PREREQUISITES_AND_SETUP.md).

 Work through each of the sections in order to complete part 1:

 ## What is a mesh network?

 Most wireless networks are formed in a star topology but a Mesh network is where a number of devices form a network without needing a central hub device.
 Explore mesh networks further in [this section](MESH.md)

 ## Create a mesh network over WiFi